Our Blueprint for Sustainability

-As of year-end 2012, we employed approximately 171,000 individuals at 67 plants, 40 distribution centers/warehouses, 58 engineering research/development facilities and 113 sales offices worldwide.
-(These figures include our consolidated joint ventures.)
+As of year-end 2013, we employed approximately 181,000 individuals and had 65 plants around the world.
+(Included in the number of plants are those of our consolidated joint ventures.)
 Substantially all of the hourly employees in our Automotive operations in the U.S. are represented by unions and covered by collective bargaining agreements.
 Most hourly employees and many nonmanagement salaried employees of our subsidiaries outside the U.S. are also represented by unions.
 These unions are key partners with Ford in providing a safe, productive and respectful workplace.

 Ford faces workplace health and safety challenges similar to those of many multinational manufacturing companies.
 These challenges include, for example, establishing and reinforcing high, common expectations for the safety of our employees worldwide.
 Most of our manufacturing facilities have joint union/management safety committees that guide the development and implementation of safety programs in their operations.

 Our dealers are the face of Ford to our customers and communities.
 They are key employers and contributors to local economies.
-Ford and Lincoln dealers in the U.S. alone employed 189,000 individuals at the end of 2012, with an annual payroll of approximately $7 billion.
-Worldwide, we had 11,619 Ford and Lincoln dealerships at the end of 2012.
+Ford and Lincoln dealers in the U.S. alone employed 170,000 individuals at the end of 2013, with an annual payroll of more than $7 billion.
+Worldwide, we had 11,772 Ford and Lincoln dealerships at the end of 2013.

 Our supply base is increasingly global.
 We are expanding production in several regions to serve the sales growth that is expected to occur in emerging markets.
 We are also expanding our sourcing in these lower-cost emerging markets, as a way to serve both local markets and the global supply chain.
 These changes, and our efforts to ensure good working conditions in our supply chain, are discussed in detail in the Supply Chain section of this report.

 We continue to maintain open communication with the investment community.
 We regularly host conference calls and participate in key automotive conferences during the year.
+During 2013, Bob Shanks, Ford’s chief financial officer, held a special briefing for investors and the media to discuss details of the 2012/13 Sustainability Report and answer questions.
 In addition, our Investor Relations website is a good source of information for investors.
-It contains various Company reports, a schedule of events and investment information.
+It contains various company reports, a schedule of events and investment information.

 The communities in which we operate are composed of a diverse range of individuals and groups.
 They include our customers, our employees, our business partners and their employees, government regulators, members of civil society and community organizations, and those individuals who live and work around our facilities, among others.
 Developing and maintaining positive relationships with these varied groups is an important factor in our reputation and operational efficiency.